onebadidea/swiftquit/README.md

 9. Optionally enable start automatically in settings

 # Upgrading To A New Version
-In order to upgrade to a new version you must first remove the old version from Security & Privacy => Accessibility.
+In order to upgrade to a new version you must first remove the old version from Sytem Preferences => Security & Privacy => Accessibility.
 Then you can drag the new version in and enable it.